-National lockdown has been tough.
+Winter can be tough.
 Tough on our mental health, tough on our relationships, and (for some) tough on our bodies.
-While some go-getters have used spare time in lockdown to focus on their health and fitness, a lot of us have been burdened with home-schooling, less reflection time and more unexpected stress.
-Plus, it has been harder to get outside and exercise, and all too easy to take comfort in eating our favourite snacks during this dark time.
+It’s often more difficult to get outside and exercise, and all too easy to take comfort in eating treats during the long winter months.

 But spring is almost here and that means one thing: a fresh start.
 Lighter evenings and better weather will make exercising outdoors enjoyable again.
 Bank holidays make for much-needed time off with family and friends.
 It’s time to shake off the winter cobwebs and put your health first.